 Appellant relies upon Howard v.
 State in support of his argument that the trial court predetermined his sentence.
 See 830 S.W.2d 785 (Tex.
 App.-San Antonio 1992, pet. ref'd).
-In Howard, the court of appeals held that the trial court failed to consider the full range of punishment where the court, in placing appellant on deferred adjudication, threatened to sentence appellant to 99 years' incarceration as punishment if appellant violated his probation, and where the court later assessed 99 years after revoking appellant's probation.
+In Howard, the court of appeals held that the trial court failed to consider the full range of punishment when the court, in placing appellant on deferred adjudication, threatened to sentence appellant to 99 years' incarceration as punishment if appellant violated his probation, and when the court later assessed 99 years after revoking appellant's probation.
 Id. at 787-89.
-However, the facts in appellant's case are distinguishable from those in Howard and in similar cases where the trial court was found to have predetermined appellant's sentence.
+However, the facts in appellant's case are distinguishable from those in Howard and in similar cases in which the trial court was found to have predetermined appellant's sentence.
 See, e.g., Jefferson v.
 State, 803 S.W.2d 470, 471-72 (Tex.
-App.- Dallas 1991, pet. ref'd) (finding that the trial court predetermined appellant's sentence by promising him, at the time he was placed on deferred adjudication probation, that he would receive 20 years' imprisonment if he violated the terms of his probation and, thereafter, sentencing appellant in accordance with that promise); Cole v.
+App.-Dallas 1991, pet. ref'd) (finding that the trial court predetermined appellant's sentence by promising him, at the time he was placed on deferred adjudication probation, that he would receive 20 years' imprisonment if he violated the terms of his probation and, thereafter, sentencing appellant in accordance with that promise); Cole v.
 State, 757 S.W.2d 864, 865-66 (Tex.
-App.-Texarkana 1988, pet. ref'd) (noting that trial court's statements indicated it determined the 75 year sentence prior to considering the mitigating evidence, where the court noted on the docket sheet that the defendant would receive 75 years' imprisonment if he violated me an excuse.
-You get the 75, okay," and where the trial court, in fact, sentenced appellant to 75 years' imprisonment).
+App.-Texarkana 1988, pet. ref'd) (noting that trial court's statements indicated it determined the 75 year sentence prior to considering the mitigating evidence, when the court noted on the docket sheet that the defendant would receive 75 years' imprisonment if he violated probation, then stated, "If you come back in here for any reason whatsoever, there won't be an opportunity to give me an excuse.
+You get the 75, okay," and when the trial court, in fact, sentenced appellant to 75 years' imprisonment).

 In these cases the trial judge essentially promised the defendant that if he did not comply with the terms of his probation, he would be sentenced to a particular number of years in prison.
 See Sanchez v.
 State, 989 S.W.2d 409, 411-12 (Tex.
 App.-San Antonio 1999, no pet.).
-Here, the context in which the trial court offered the ten years indicates the court neither promised nor threatened to sentence appellant to any number of years' imprisonment.
+Here, the context in which the trial court offered ten years indicates the court neither promised nor threatened to sentence appellant to any number of years' imprisonment.
 The court made the ten year offer at, and not prior to, the revocation/adjudication proceeding.
 The court's offer further indicated that appellant had a right to a hearing by offering the ten years merely as an option.
 Furthermore, the record reflects that the trial court considered the evidence offered in appellant's behalf before it imposed sentence.
-During the motion to adjudicate probation hearing, the State called four witnesses, three of whom appellant cross examined.
+During the hearing, the State called four witnesses, three of whom appellant cross-examined.
 Appellant testified in his defense, and he also examined seven other witnesses.
 Both appellant and the State offered closing arguments.
 Despite appellant's plea of "not true," and based on the evidence it heard, the trial court found that appellant violated terms and conditions of his probation.
 We must assume that, in order to make such a determination, the trial court considered the evidence presented.